lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/dns.md

 ## Example 2

-Successful output from a run requiring IP addresses of upstream DNS servers (where the proposed default is simply accepted with the Enter key) will look something like the following:
+Successful output from a run requiring IP addresses of upstream DNS servers will look something like the following:

 ```text
 Enabling DNS